karlospn/mytechramblings-site-source-code/content/posts/getting-started-with-aws-distro-for-otel-and-dotnet-part-2.md

 This means that if we don't set the Activity to be of  ``Kind = ActivityKind.Server`` then App2 is not going to show up correctly on X-Ray because it will be a subsegment.

-In a Console or a Worker Service application is important to instantiate the main activity like this:
+In a Console app or a Worker Service is important to instantiate the main activity like this:
 ``var activity = Activity.StartActivity("Process Message", ActivityKind.Server, parentContext.ActivityContext))``

 So, why we need to set the ``Kind = ActivityKind.Server`` in this app and not on App1?